jsalonl/api-crud-interceptor/readme.md

 ## Description

+API CRUD example using:
+- DDD structure
+- Custom exceptions
+- Rest controller advice
-API CRUD example using DDD structure, unit test, custom exceptions, rest controller advice, stream api, api docs with swagger and custom interceptor to obtain a detailed log of the application's requests and responses.
+- Api docs with swagger
+- Custom interceptor to obtain a detailed log of the application's requests and responses.
+- Unit test (JUnit5 + Mockito)
+- Sonarqube analysis
+- Postman collection

+## Requirements

+- Java 11
+- Maven 3.6.3
+- Postgresql 13.2 (You can use another database, but you must change the dependencies in pom.xml)
+- Postman (Optional)
+- Sonarqube (Optional)
+- Intellij Idea (Optional)
+- Lombok (Recommended)

 ## Structure of project